idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 6 Getting comfortable.md

 When you have settled with the above, you can also choose one of the two themes available for the Dashboard.

-Via the Dashbord menu button, select the Coffeehouse theme and see if it suits you better than the default one.
+Via the Dashboard menu button, select the Dark Dashboard theme and see if it suits you better than the default one.

 ### Font face and size